-A little further afield, you will also find the 18-hole course at Pacific Dunes Golf Club in Medowie, however, if you are after the luxury golfing experience, Horizons in Salamander Bay might just be your cup of tea.
+A little further afield, you will also find the 18-hole course at Pacific Dunes Golf Club in Medowie, however, if you are after the luxury golfing experience, our favourite Horizons in Salamander Bay might just be your cup of tea.

 If you need to keep the older kids entertained whilst you tee off, the 9-hole course and driving range at David Grahams Golf in Anna Bay also have putt-putt, laser tag, laser clay shooting, and more to keep them occupied whilst you enjoy the circuit.

 *Horizons Golf Resort, Salamander Bay - Destination NSW

 Located within the D’Albora Marina in Nelson Bay, the Artisan Collective Port Stephens is a stunning space showcasing the works of local artists, creatives, and makers. a great spot to pick up some art to decorate the home without the hefty price tag, or unique gifts for loved ones.

 Another great stop is the Port Stephens Community Art Centre located in Nelson Bay's Fly Point parkland near the skatepark.
 The gallery's artwork is mostly local, and you can usually find an artist on hand who can share the methods used to create the art and crafts on display.
 We highly recommend taking the time to explore the surrounding gardens, and if it is open, a bite from the garden cafe.